 This refreshing side, made by pairing halved cherries with crisp, crunchy jicama and buttery macadamia nuts, is a far cry from your typical fruit salad.
 Fresh basil and lime brighten it up, and a drizzle of olive oil tempers the acid.
 The mild flavor of the jicama allows the sweet cherries to shine.

-Get the recipe for Goat Cheese and Balsamic-Roasted-Cherry Crostini »
+Get the recipe for Cherry and Jicama Salad With Lime and Macadamia Nuts »

 Grilled Radicchio With Cherry Gastrique